 Native to Europe and Asia, the gypsy moth was originally introduced to Massachusetts in 1869 to develop a disease resistant silk moth in an effort to begin a commercial silk industry.
 Several caterpillars escaped and established in surrounding areas.
 Although it took 20 years for the first outbreak, and despite efforts to suppress, the gypsy moth persisted and extended its range, moving north into Canada, west to Wisconsin and south to North Carolina.
 The first gypsy moth was found in Virginia in 1969 in Shenandoah National Park (Albemarle Co.).
 It was probably transported on a visitor’s vehicle.
 This area was treated, and the population was apparently eradicated.
 In 1980, the natural spread of the gypsy moth population reached northern Virginia, with the first major defoliation occurring in 1984.
-Two-thirds of Virginia is in the federally quarantined area (see map below).
+Nearly all of Virginia is in the federally quarantined area.

 Gypsy moth caterpillars have defoliated nearly 90 million acres nationwide since records were first documented in 1924.
 In Virginia, historical defoliation of nearly 5.5 million acres has cost over $17 million in suppression costs.
 Not included in these estimates are the economics associated with tree mortality, reduced tourism and adverse recreation and residential impacts due to defoliation and large numbers of caterpillars around dwellings and public areas.